yi-json/dawg-facts/README.md

 ## Challenges + Future Plans

 ### Obstacles
-- The Dog API returned fewer facts than requested due to API structure, so tweaked the `DogFactService.swift` file
+- The Dog API would only return up to 5 facts, so I had to tweak `DogFactService.swift` file such that it would make up to 2 API calls in ase the user asks for 5 < x <= 10 facts
 - Had to work around deprecated `.onChange()` modifiers
 - Managing `@Binding` and `@State` correctly through navigation took tweaking
+- Learned about the `@Published` property wrapper in Swift, which is used inside an `ObservableObject` class to mark properties that should notify SwiftUI views when their values change.
+    * Basically "Hey SwiftUI, keep an eye on these properties.
+If they change, re-render any views that depend on them."

 ### Future Additions
 - Add breed information or group filtering
 - Favorite facts or share functionality
-- Custom animations or transitions
 - Dark mode support
 - Add more structure by using well-known design pattern, such as MVVM